corticon/corticon.js-samples/docs/build-a-form/OOTB.md

 <!-- div:left-panel -->

-_Any unique alphanumeric string_
+- Data Type: _Any unique alphanumeric string_

-Unique identifier (within the context of one container) for the UI control.
+- Description: Unique identifier (within the context of one container) for the UI control.

 <!-- div:title-panel -->